MailTape/MailTape-v1/_posts/2021-10-23-Janko-Nilovic.md

 track6_link: 'https://mtsounds.s3.eu-central-1.wasabisys.com/467/track6.mp3'
 track4_title: Janko Nilović - Black on a White Ground
 track5_title: Janko Nilović and the Soul Surfers - It Never Ends
-track7_title: Nino Nardini - Beyond the Clouds
+track7_title: 'Nino Nardini, Roger Roger, Eddie Warner - Beyond the Clouds'
 track7_link: 'https://mtsounds.s3.eu-central-1.wasabisys.com/467/track7.mp3'
 ---
 <p id="introduction"> This morning, we are wading through worlds of color, shrouded on all sides by an entire kaleidescope of sound.
 To craft this experience, we are beyond thrilled to welcome composer and multi-instrumentalist [Janko Nilović](https://www.jankonilovic.com/) to MailTape this Sunday.
 Based in Paris, Janko is a living legend in the arena of library music.
 A pioneer of French production music, Janko is behind so many beloved arrangements.
 In addition to commissions for classical compositions, Janko is frequently sampled by hip hop, rap, and R&B artists (including Jay-Z and Dr Dre).